dekoza/mtgpl/docs/_sources/MH1.rst.txt

 :mtgtip:`Splicer's Skill<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/5/c59dfb0f-45c7-431f-b5a3-d9b429fc6dde.jpg?1562201239|https://scryfall.com/card/mh1/31/splicers-skill?utm_source=api>`
-   Create a 3/3 colorless Golem artifact creature token.
+   Create a 3/3 colorless Phyrexian Golem artifact creature token.

    Splice onto instant or sorcery |mana_3|\ |mana_w| (As you cast an instant or sorcery spell, you may reveal this card from your hand and pay its splice cost.
 If you do, add this card's effects to that spell.)